-The OHSU Department of Emergency Medicine provides leadership within the regional EMS community.
-Within the Portland tri-county area, three regional EMS medical directors are members of the OHSU Department of Emergency Medicine faculty while several others are affiliate faculty members.
-DEM faculty members provide didactic and experiential EMS education for the OHSU emergency medicine residents necessary for graduation, and have spearheaded innovative federally-funded, multi-center EMS research projects and have become national leaders in EMS research.
+The OHSU DEM has provided leadership within the regional EMS community for over 20 years.
+Within the Portland tri-county area, three regional EMS medical directors are members of the OHSU DEM faculty while several others are affiliate faculty members.
+DEM faculty members provide didactic and experiential EMS education for the OHSU EM residents, have spearheaded innovative federally funded, multi-center EMS research projects and have become national leaders in EMS research.

 Oregon Poison Center

 The Oregon Poison Center was established by an act of the Oregon Legislature and is housed and managed through the DEM.
-A board-certified Medical Toxicologist from the Department of Emergency Medicine is on call 24 hours-a-day to respond to complex toxicologic cases and discuss cases with referring physicians.
+A board-certified Medical Toxicologist from the DEM is on call 24 hours-a-day to respond to complex toxicologic cases and discuss cases with referring physicians.
 The Oregon Poison Center hosts a wide variety of learners and provides professional education for health care providers throughout Oregon.

-Department of Emergency Medicine
+Department Chair, Department of Emergency Medicine